Why You Need a Spinal Cord Injury Lawyer

 When the spinal cord is injured or becomes infected, it can damage the nerves running through it, causing permanent disruptions in those signals to various areas of the body.
 In addition to the risk of paralysis, injuries to the spinal cord can interfere with bodily functions causing issues such as incontinence, high blood pressure, extreme anxiety, reflex impairment, sexual dysfunction, problems with swallowing, and other complications.

-In extreme cases, some patients are left needing a ventilator to breathe because their breathing muscles and mechanisms have been affected.
-While auto accidents account for most of the annual number of spinal cord injuries, they can also happen in medical settings through negligence.
+In extreme cases, some patients need a ventilator to breathe because their breathing muscles and mechanisms have been affected.
+While auto accidents like a truck accident account for most of the annual number of spinal cord injuries, they can also happen in medical settings through negligence.

 Causes of Spinal Cord Injuries in Medical Settings